amiayweb/Hytale-F2P-PWSH/README.md

 ---

+## Recent Improvements (February 2026)

+### Fresh Installation Experience
+The launcher now fully supports starting from scratch:
+- Empty folders are now accepted as valid installation paths
+- When you select a drive root like `C:\`, the launcher automatically creates a `HytaleF2P` subdirectory
+- Path detection improved to find `HytaleClient.exe` whether it's in the root or the `Client\` subfolder
+- No more "invalid path" errors when doing a clean install

+### Smarter Game Launch Process
+Added safety checks before starting the game:
+- Launcher verifies `HytaleClient.exe` exists at the configured path before attempting to launch
+- If the game files are missing, you're automatically taken to the repair menu instead of crashing
+- The `Patch-HytaleClient` function now skips gracefully if no client is found, preventing patch errors on incomplete installations

+### Download Experience Polish
+Fixed wget progress visibility:
+- Download progress bars now show up correctly in real-time during file downloads
+- Removed the stderr redirect that was hiding the `--show-progress` output
+- Better error messages when downloads fail

+### Minor Fixes
+- Corrected the launcher self-update hash check (was checking "game launcher.bata" instead of "game launcher.bat")

+---

 ## 🔧 What this PowerShell Script Fixes

 This script doesn't just "open" the game; it actively repairs the following problems: